 What are best practices for terminally ill patients who frequent your emergency department?
 What do patients, families, hospitals and payers want?
 What is your role?
 What is the role of hospice?

 The Hospital Readmissions Reduction Program was developed for a reason.
 Consider this: a third of Medicare patients readmit within 90 days; 1 in 5 Medicare patients readmits within 30 days.
-VITAS Healthcare, the nation’s leading hospice provider, can admit hospice-appropriate patients directly from the ED, even when they are symptomatic.
+During the last month of life, about half of patients are in the ED, and almost 10% are there on their last day.

 When your hospital partners with VITAS, patients with end-of-life needs get the right care.
 Your hospital achieves key goals: